-As a UK contractor, you will be likely to buy a computer for your business.
+As a UK contractor, you will be likely to buy a computer for your contracting business.
 Notably, computer equipment may only last for three years or so due to the pace of technology.
 In this example, when we calculate straight line depreciation, we may choose to use a computer equipment depreciation rate of 33.33%.
 This means that when we work out the depreciation of computer equipment, one-third of the cost of this equipment is depreciated each year.
 As a result, the computer equipment depreciation will appear as a cost in the company accounts.
 Therefore, when we use this straight-line depreciation formula, after three years the computer equipment will then have a book value of zero.

 The reducing balance method

-For longer-term life assets, it is sensible to use a reducing balance method in terms of accounting depreciation.
+For longer-term life assets, it is best to use a reducing balance method in terms of accounting depreciation.
 For example, plant and machinery or motor vehicles.
 These assets will lose more value in the earlier years and then less in the future.

 How does car depreciation work?
 As cars will last a long time in most cases, we apply the reducing balance method.
 Typically, this will be 25% reducing balance -please see the next example.

-Net book value meaning
+The net book value meaning